 Once viewed as a ‘swampy wasteland’, Centennial Parklands has experienced changing attitudes towards the natural environment since its inception over 130 years ago.
-It is our missing to protect remnant vegetation, conserve the Victorian period character and provide Sydneysiders with an urban sanctuary.
+It is our mission to protect remnant vegetation, conserve the Victorian period character and provide Sydneysiders with an urban sanctuary.
 Ahead of the New Year, we look back on our top five reduce, reuse and recycle initiatives from the last year.

 The ponds of Centennial Park are linked through a series of pipes and outlet weirs to capture stormwater from not just the park, but also the surrounding suburbs of Randwick, Bondi Junction, Waverley and Paddington and other local areas.